vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 1. The settlement price oracle transaction is sent and it is  *not* equal to `p`.
 Parties that had open positions see settlement cash-flows happen.
 Margin account balances are transferred to the general account.
-Any insurance pool balance is [redistributed](./0015-INSR-market_insurance_pool_collateral.md) to the on-chain treasury for the settlement asset of the market and other insurance pools using the same asset.
 The market state is `settled`.
+After `network.liquidity.successorLaunchWindowLength` has passed since market settlement, any insurance pool balance is [redistributed](./0015-INSR-market_insurance_pool_collateral.md) to the on-chain treasury for the settlement asset of the market and other insurance pools using the same asset.

 ### Market never leaves opening auction, trading terminated trigger rings, market cancelled (<a name="0043-MKTL-003" href="#0043-MKTL-003">0043-MKTL-003</a>)